jacsonrsasse/jacsonrsasse/README.md

-## Olá, eu sou o Jacson R. Sasse 🤙🖥️
+## Hi, I'm Jacson Rodrigo Sasse 🤙🏼🖥️

-* Formado em Sistemas de Informação.
+* Fullstack software enginner.
-* Desenvolvedor PHP com 6 anos de experiência.
+* I worked as a PHP developer for about 6 years, but recently I changed jobs to work as a fullstack developer with JavaScript.
-* No momento, atuando como Engenheiro de Software (fullstack).
+* I love algorithms, software architecture and puzzles such as rubik's cube.
-* Apaixonado por lógica de programação.
+* But also, I love motorcycles and travel to different landscapes in my country (Brazil).

 <hr>

-### Redes Sociais
+### Social Media

 [![Linkedin](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/jacson-rodrigo-sasse-1a9742143)

 <hr>

-### Dashboard Github
+### Github Dashboard

 <div align="center">
   <a href="https://github.com/jacsonrsasse">